There are many ways to earn thousands of United miles at once. Here’s a rundown of the best earnings opportunities.

 7. Become a MileagePlus Dining member

-Through Jan.
-6, 2022, you’ll also earn an extra 100 bonus miles every time you order online from a participating restaurant or complete a post-dining review within 30 days of your meal.
+The above offer is open to new MileagePlus Dining members through Jan.
+6, 2023.
 This is an easy way to collect United miles on the spending you already do.
 Everybody’s gotta eat, right?

 8. Fly with United (or one of its partners)

 Members may also earn award miles based on the flight distance and purchased fare class for certain specialty tickets.
-Furthermore, you can earn varying rates of United miles when you fly with partner airlines and enter your United MileagePlus loyalty number in your reservation.
+Furthermore, you can earn varying rates of United miles when you fly with partner airlines.
+Just be sure to enter your United MileagePlus loyalty number in your reservation.

 9. Book hotels and rental cars with United Airlines travel partners